flowchain/flowchain-ledger/README.md

+# flowchain-ledger
+> Flowchain distributed ledgers in JavaScript

 ![](https://flowchain.co/static/logo-text@128.png)

 [![Build Status](https://travis-ci.org/flowchain/flowchain-ledger.svg?branch=master)](https://travis-ci.org/flowchain/flowchain-ledger)

 Flowchain-ledger is a distributed ledger technology (DLT) for the Internet of Things (IoT) devices (aka.
 IoT Blockchain).
 The Flowchain software framework is designed from the ground up to fit current IoT needs.

+This is the **official** Flowchain distributed ledger library, which provides the following APIs:
+* Create data transactions
+* Submit data transactions

 # About Flowchain